Artazor/so/README.md

 Inspired by @ForbesLindesay's great presentation: http://pag.forbeslindesay.co.uk/#/ and @visionmedia `co` (`so` is an alternative to `co` but not the drop-in replacement)

+## Platform Compatibility

+  When using node 0.11.x or greater, you must use the `--harmony-generators` flag or just `--harmony` to get access to generators.

+  When using node 0.10.x and lower or browsers without generator support, you must use [gnode](https://github.com/TooTallNate/gnode) and/or [regenerator](http://facebook.github.io/regenerator/).

 ## Installation

 ```